ledy-ccl/cs348-hw4/aux_readme_1.md

 ### Fact

-Represents a fact in our knowledge base.
-Has a statement containing the content of the fact, e.g. (isa Sorceress Wizard) and fields tracking which facts/rules in the KB it supports and is supported by.
+Represents a fact in our knowledge base (KB).
+Has a statement containing the content of the fact, e.g., `(isa Sorceress Wizard)` and fields tracking which facts/rules in the KB it supports and is supported by.

 **Attributes**